Irkutsk38/DP_Bijbanen/README.md

+NON of this is my work.
+I just updated all reletad resources and made them working.
+Feel free to use.

 If you already have the latest version of es_extended: https://github.com/ESX-Org/es_extended

 This version of es_extended with the Jobs edit will allow you to add the jobs pole jobs in Double job without having to take your head for hours to embed the lines in es_extend if you have no knowledge in DEV.